tdilauro/Simplified-wiki/OPDS-For-Library-Patrons.md

 ## `opds:copies` - How many copies does the library have?

-The `opds:copies` tag describes the number of licenses the server owns for a resource.
+The `opds:copies` element describes the number of licenses the server owns for a resource.
 Although this is intended to describe electronic licenses for virtual resources, it may also be used to represent physical books in a bookstore or branch library.

-Like `opds:availability`, `opds:copies` goes inside an `atom:link` tag
+Like `opds:availability`, `opds:copies` goes inside an `atom:link` element
 and describes the resource at the other end of the link.
 If multiple links give access to the same resource (e.g. in different formats), each link SHOULD provide the same information in its `opds:copies`.